Skip to main content

 1 mentions Positive Neutral Negative

-The game’s monetization is praised for focusing on quality content rather than relying on microtransactions, encouraging players to support the creators through purchases and reviews.
+The game’s monetization is praised for prioritizing quality content over microtransactions, encouraging players to support the developers through purchases and positive reviews.

 • “If you’re looking to support a bunch of cool folks who focus on quality over microtransactions, consider buying and reviewing Hungry Horrors!”